am1ru1/LargeQuoteTwitterBot/README.md

 - For better user friendliness and flexibility use a config file for keys instead of having the user alter the script code itself.

+- Additional to this: When running the key generation script, instead of printing the keys to screen, auto-create the config file and save the keys to this.

 - Move quotes from a text file to a SQLite3 database and use the package sqlite3 in the standard library to manipulate them.
 This would improve scalability and allow for relational databases, such that a database of used quotes could be kept (using foreign keys), and wiped at certain time periods (perhaps once a week) in order to reduce potential quote repetition.

 - Ensure all code meets PEP 8 standards.